juspay/github-nix-ci/README.md

 ## Getting Started

-Repurposing an existing machine for running [self-hosted GitHub runners][gh-runner] involves the following steps:
+Repurposing an existing machine for running [self-hosted GitHub runners][gh-runner] involves the following steps.

-1. Create system configuration for the machine
-1. Create [personal access tokens][pac]
-1. Add tokens to your configuration using [ragenix]
-1. Configure `github-nix-ci` runners
-1. Add the workflow

 ### 1. Create system configuration for the machine

 #### New configuration

 If you do not already have a NixOS (for Linux) or nix-darwin (for macOS) system configuration, begin with [the templates](https://community.flake.parts/nixos-flake/templates) provided by `nixos-flake`.
-Alternative, you may start from the minimal example ([`./example`](./example)) in this repo.
-If you use both platforms, you keep them in a single flake as this example show.
+Alternatively, you may start from the minimal example ([`./example`](./example)) in this repo.
+If you use both the platforms, you can keep them in a single flake as the aforementioned example demonstrates.

 >[!TIP]
 > If you use `nixos-flake`, activating the configuration is as simple as running `nix run .#activate` (if done locally) or [`nix run .#deploy`](https://github.com/srid/nixos-flake/pull/54) if done remotely.